Louisiana vs. UL Monroe NCAA Football Odds, Plays and Insights | November 27, 2021

 - UL Monroe has combined with its opponents to score more than 54.5 points in six of 11 games this season.

-- The combined points per game average of the two teams, 53.6, is 0.9 points fewer than Saturday's over/under.

-- The 53.3 combined points per game that these two squads have allowed this season are 1.2 fewer than the 54.5 over/under in this contest.
+- The two teams combine to score 53.6 points per game, 0.9 less than the total in this contest.

+- This contest's over/under is 1.2 points above the 53.3 these two squads combine to allow per game this season.

-- The Ragin' Cajuns and their opponents have scored an average of 56.9 points per game in 2021, 2.4 more than Saturday's total.
+- The average total in Ragin' Cajuns games this season is 56.9, 2.4 points more than Saturday's total of 54.5.

-- In 2021, games involving the Warhawks have averaged a total of 55.5 points, one more than the set total in this contest.

 Louisiana Stats and Trends

-- Louisiana has played 11 games, with five wins against the spread.
+- Louisiana has five wins against the spread in 11 games this season.

-- The Ragin' Cajuns have been favored by 22 points or more one time this season and have not covered the spread in any of them.
+- The Ragin' Cajuns have yet to cover the spread this season when favored by 21.5 points or more.

-- Louisiana's games this year have gone over the total in three out of 11 opportunities (27.3%).
+- Louisiana's games this year have hit the over three times in 11 opportunities (27.3%).

-- Louisiana is 5-0 against the spread and 5-0 overall this season when the team notches more than 34.6 points.
+- Louisiana is 5-0 against the spread and 5-0 overall in games when it records more than 34.6 points.

-- In games that Louisiana piles up over 458.6 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Louisiana picks up over 458.6 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Ragin' Cajuns have turned the ball over eight times this season, nine fewer than the Warhawks have forced (17).
+- This year, the Ragin' Cajuns have eight turnovers, nine fewer than the Warhawks have takeaways (17).

 - Find the latest spread and moneyline odds for Louisiana at SISportsbook.